nsidc/JIRA-GitHub-ETL/README.md

 1. Open a terminal
 2. Verify you have [python installed](https://www.python.org/downloads/): run `python --version`.
 If a version number is returned, you have python installed.
 3. Path to where this repository is cloned
-4. Run `python GitHubAPI.py`
-5. Follow the prompts
+4. Run `python transfer.py -i XML-file -u ORG-OR-USERNAME -r REPOSITORY -t TOKEN [-k TICKET]` In case the transfer is interrupted by GitHub for too many requests, the process can be restarted after some time.
+To not transfer all tickets again, the -k option allows to skip over all tickets that have already been transferred, i.e., the ticket of the failed transfer must be specified here.
+5. Run `python update-tickets.py -i XML-file -u ORG-OR-USERNAME -r REPOSITORY -t TOKEN [-k TICKET]` Transfers comments to imported tickets.

 ## Credit

-This content was developed by the National Snow and Ice Data Center with funding from multiple sources.
+- The original content was developed by the National Snow and Ice Data Center with funding from multiple sources.
+- It has been extended and refitted to be able to copy comments and other elements.